abdrahmansoltan/Learning-Notes/JavaScript/00-JS_Advanced_concepts.md

 ![currying-vs-partialapplication](./img/currying-vs-partialapplication.jpeg)

+> These 2 concepts use **Closures**

+### Currying

-- **currying**: one argument at a time
+It's -> one argument at a time

 - It is translating a function that takes multiple arguments into a sequence of **single-argument-functions**, each accepting one argument.

+---

+### Partial Function Application

+> Creating a new function by fixing some parameters of the existing one.

-- **partial application**: The process of applying a function to some of its arguments.
-The partially applied function gets returned for later use.
+It's the process of applying a function to some of its arguments.
+The partially applied function gets returned for later use

 - it's creating a new outer-function that calls our multi-argument function with the argument, and the multi-argument function stored conveniently in the **Backpack**

   ```js
   const multiply = (a, b) => a * b;